erenturkm/SysManagement/README.md

 ## GetFileInfo
 This script written in Powershell, demonstrates reading file and folder info for large file servers (200 millon+ files) and proving output in csv format to be analyzed further for backup planning.

+## AzureCreateWebApp
+This script written in Powershell, demonstrates how to create a web app on Azure, to host Wordpress site with embedded MySQL.